Helena

 Exclusions

-PP3_splice not applied when PVS1 is triggered (prevents double-counting loss-of-function and splice evidence per ClinGen SVI 2023)
+PP3_splice not applied when PVS1 is triggered at any strength level (Very Strong or Strong/last-exon).
+Prevents double-counting loss-of-function and splice evidence per ClinGen SVI 2023.

 BayesDel indeterminate range (-0.180 to 0.129): no PP3 or BP4 applied